ID2223-2024-group2/project/README.md

 See the above section for more details.
 2. Set up a Hopsworks project and replace all occurrences of `tsedmid2223_featurestore` in the code with this project.
 In the UI, replace the GitHub repository with the correct one.
-3. **TODO: Jonas talk about how to get the features online**
-4. **TODO: Jonas talk about making the feature view**
+3. For data collection, `koda_backfill_feature_pipeline.py` and `weather_backfill_feature_pipeline.py` will perform all the setup as long as they are provided with the necessary API keys\* and adjusted environment variables (see previous "Datasets" section).
+By default, the `./dev_data` directory is used extensively by the data collection modules for various cache directories.
+The path of these caches is hardcoded, but can be adjusted at the top of each of the module files.
+**Be aware** that KoDa data collection is slow for multiple reasons\*\* and is sped up significantly by parallel processing if available (see `USE_PROCESSES` environment variables).
+4. Wait for the Hopsworks materialization jobs to finish (potentially run one more time to ensure all data is materialized).
+5. Create the delays feature view using `make_delay_fv.py`.
-5. Create a test data set WITHOUT any splits once the feature view has been created.
+6. Create a test data set WITHOUT any splits once the feature view has been created.
 The data should all be ingested and materialized before this happens.
-6. Change the feature view and training data numbers in `training_helpers.py`.
+7. Change the feature view and training data numbers in `training_helpers.py`.
-7. Download using `hopsworks_download.py`.
+8. Download using `hopsworks_download.py`.
-8. Change the dataset size parameter in `training_helpers.py`.
+9. Change the dataset size parameter in `training_helpers.py`.
-9. Run the hyperparameter tuning by running `trainer.py`.
+10. Run the hyperparameter tuning by running `trainer.py`.
-Be aware that **this can take hours** and it wil **take up hundreds of GB** of disk space.
+**Be aware** that this can take *hours* and it wil take up *hundreds of GB* of disk space.
 This will save both XGBoost and Keras models.
 Inference is only done on Keras.
-10. Run the UI via `streamlit run ui.py`.
+11. Run the UI via `streamlit run ui.py`.
 Or host it somewhere.

+\* The Trafiklab API keys are available for free, but require registration.\
+\*\* The KoDa API needs to be polled until a day's data is prepared and all data is compressed (and therefore must be decompressed) at multiple levels.
+Collecting all the data of one year on a 4-core VM took around *3 days*.
+Once cached, any future feature transformations are much quicker, being then only bottlenecked by Hopsworks API calls.
 ## References

 [1] Reuters.
 “Munich flights, long-distance trains cancelled due to snow”.
 In: Reuters (Dec.
 2023). url: https://www.reuters.com/world/europe/munich-flights-long-distance-trains-cancelled-due-snow-2023-12-02/ (visited on 12/18/2024).